Ohio State vs. Akron NCAA Football Odds, Plays and Insights | September 25, 2021

 Akron Stats and Trends

-- Akron has one win against the spread in three games this season.
+- Akron has one win against the spread in three games this year.

-- Akron's games this season have hit the over two times in three opportunities (66.7%).

-- This year the Zips have three turnovers, one fewer than the Buckeyes have takeaways (4).
+- This season the Zips have three turnovers, one fewer than the Buckeyes have takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.